miklevin/MikeLev.in/_posts/2025-01-10-starter-flow.md

 ### One Step Back, Two Steps Forward

-This is one of those 1 step back, 2 steps forward sorts of things, and one of those places where literally literally applies, haha!
+This is one of those 1 step back, 2 steps forward sorts of things, and one of those places where literally literally applies, ahaha!
 Okay, think!
 Next steps?
 Simplification!
 This is about the music.
 There are parts of this I am just not happy with and this is the time to strike!
 To chisel-strike.